New Zealand film and television awards: New Zealand Television Awards and Rialto Channel New Zealand Film Awards

 In 2012 the Screen Directors Guild of New Zealand announced that due to funding and resource restraints it would not be involved with the 2012 AFTAs and would not organise an alternate film industry awards that year.

 ThinkTV renamed the new television-focused awards the New Zealand Television Awards for 2012.
 However, in early 2013, ThinkTV announced that it would no longer hold the New Zealand Television Awards, after partner TVNZ decided not to support the awards.
 This left New Zealand without an annual television award.

 Later in 2012, an alternative film awards presentation was announced, independent of the SDGNZ.
 The Sorta Unofficial New Zealand Film Awards - also known as the Moas - were organised by film industry figure Ant Timpson and nzherald.co.nz online entertainment editor Hugh Sundae.
 In 2013 the Moas were renamed the Rialto Channel New Zealand Film Awards.
 As there were no television awards in 2013, the 2013 Moas had one television award, honouring Best Television Feature or Drama Series.

 In addition to sponsoring the Best Score and Best Sound categories at the New Zealand Film Awards since 2013, in 2014 the Australasian Performing Right Association (APRA) introduced two film music awards to its annual Silver Scroll Awards: APRA Best Original Music in a Feature Film Award and APRA Best Original Music in a Series Award.

 New Zealand Television Awards and New Zealand Film Awards

 The New Zealand Film Awards were not held in 2015 or 2016, with organisers saying a lack of films released that year made it hard to justify holding the awards.
 The Moas were held for the fourth time in February 2017, covering the period of October 2014 to November 2016.

 The New Zealand Television Awards were revived in 2017 by an independent group of television industry people.
 As the awards were last held in 2013, the 2017 eligibility period ranged from 1 June 2015 to 30 June 2017.
 The awards took place on 30 November 2017.

 New Zealand Screen Awards

 In 2025 the awards combined and rebranded as the New Zealand Screen Awards, to recognise content created for theatrical release alongside programmes produced for television broadcast, streaming services and digital platforms.

+Award categories

+The New Zealand Screen Awards include categories for both film and television.
+The awards also include the discretionary NZSA Screen Legend Award, recognising a significant contribution to the New Zealand screen industry.

+Film

+Film awards are presented for productions, directing, performances and technical achievements.
+Current categories include: